jbakhos63/etm-framework/docs/ETM_SIMULATION_RESEARCH_PLAN.md

 - **Validation**: Trial 028 repeated the magnetic field measurement on a 51×51×51 lattice for hundreds of ticks, providing more detailed echo gradients for refining the ETM magnetic constant.
 - **Validation**: Trial 029 extended the magnetic deflection test to a 51×51×51 lattice, providing longer trajectories for estimating the ETM magnetic constant.
 - **Validation**: Trial 030 repeated the parallel current attraction run on a 51×51×51 lattice, supplying additional magnetic-force data.
+- **Validation**: Trial 045 began the particle-resolution studies on a 51×51×51 lattice.
+A moving electron produced a symmetric echo profile while advancing one step per tick, confirming magnetic-field rules at higher resolution.
+- **Validation**: Trial 046 scanned electron patterns with different node scales.
+Early results show the electron remains stationary for small tick counts when the scale is doubled, suggesting stability is preserved as resolution increases.

 ### 5. Fine Structure Constant
 Combine the results from electric and magnetic simulations with orbital transition data.